 - Remove a puff pastry sheet from the freezer and allow it to thaw slightly (it should still be chilled)

-- Cut into rectangles
+- Cut the pastry sheet into rectangles

 - Coat the top with plant-based milk